As healthcare users, we want a lot from our care delivery. It's no wonder; medical…

 - Analyze potential dangers, the impact they can have on your hospital and how will you tackle them in case of a disaster

-- Make an inventory of all equipment including software, networks, IT systems, servers used in your medical practice
+- Make an inventory of all equipment including software, networks, IT systems, and servers used in your medical practice

 - Assign tasks to your employees that they will perform if a disaster happens